OpenPhone Plans & Pricing: Full Guide for 2026

 What Is OpenPhone’s Scale Plan?

-The Scale plan is OpenPhone’s newest tier, slotted between Business and Enterprise at $35 per user/month billed annually.
+The Scale plan is OpenPhone’s top tier, slotted above Business at $35 per user/month billed annually.
 It targets established teams that have outgrown the Business plan but don’t need the pricey treatment of an enterprise.

 What’s Included in OpenPhone’s Scale Plan?